edac713/GPTs/documents/What Makes Documentation Good_.md

 ## Write well

-Badly written text is taxing to read.
-Minimize the tax on readers by writing well.

 ### Keep sentences simple

 Split long sentences into two.
 Cut adverbs.
 Cut unnecessary words and phrases.
 Use the imperative mood, if applicable.
 Do what writing books tell you.